laracord/laracord.com/content/docs/chatgpt.md

 ## Code Example

-I won't bore you with a breakdown of the following code, but it achieves the following goals:
+I won't bore you with a breakdown of the code, but it achieves the following goals:

 - Requires an argument (message) to be passed.
 - Trims incoming messages to 384 characters to prevent abuse.